-Adobe World-Ready composers enable you to create content in middle-eastern languages.
-You can type in, and mix between, Arabic, Hebrew, English, French, German, Russian, and other Latin languages.
+Adobe Asian composers enable you to create content in middle-eastern and South-Asian languages.
+You can type in, and mix between, Arabic, Hebrew, English, and other languages.

 You can choose between available composers from the Paragraph panel menu (Windows > Paragraph > panel menu).
-For example, in InDesign, you can use the Adobe World-Ready Paragraph Composer.
-Or in Illustrator, you can use the Middle Eastern Single-line Composer.
+For example, you can use the Middle Eastern & South Asian Single-Line Composer or Middle Eastern & the South Asian Every-Line Composer.

 When you are working in Arabic or Hebrew, you can select the type of digits you want to use.
 You can choose between Arabic, Hindi, and Farsi.